 NATIONAL RICHTER SCALE DAY

-National Richter Scale Day is observed annually on April 26th.
-This day honors the birth of the Richter Scale inventor, Charles F. Richter (April 26, 1900 – September 30, 1985).
+National Richter Scale Day on April 26th each year honors the birth of the Richter Scale inventor, Charles F. Richter (April 26, 1900 – September 30, 1985).

 Richter was an American seismologist and physicist most famous as the inventor of the Richter magnitude scale, which quantified the size of earthquakes.
 While working at the California Institute of Technology, with Beno Gutenberg, Richter first used the scale in 1935.

-After the Richter Scale was published in 1935, it immediately became the standard measure of earthquake intensity.
+After publishing the Richter Scale in 1935, it immediately became the standard measure of earthquake intensity.
 Since 1935, there have been other magnitude scales developed.
-Depending on what data is available, different ones are used however most are not as popularly known as Richter Scale.
+Depending on the data available, different scales are used.
+However, most are not as popularly known as Richter Scale.

-The United States Geological Service records show that the biggest earthquake since 1900, was in Chile in May 1960.
-Measuring 9.5 on the Richter Scale it is known as the Great Chilean Earthquake.
+The United States Geological Service records show that the most significant earthquake since 1900, was in Chile in May 1960.
+Measuring 9.5 on the Richter Scale, it is known as the Great Chilean Earthquake.